esper-io/dev-docs/docs/home/esperplugin.md

 ## Requirements
 Before you start with this guide, make sure you have Android Studio installed, version 181 or greater.
-To verify your Android Studio go to **Help → About**.
+To verify your Android Studio go to Help → About.
 The version number is circled below:

 ![](./assets/OLD_DASHBOARD/1_asp_AndroidStudioAbout.jpg)

 In case you have a version before 181, simply upgrade your Android Studio to the latest version.
-The latest available version can be installed by clicking on Help → Check for Updates... and then following the subsequent prompts.
+The latest available version can be installed by clicking on Help → Check for Updates and then following the subsequent prompts.
 You will also need an account on an Esper Endpoint.
 Have your Endpoint name, username, and password available.
 If your company doesn’t have an Esper Endpoint, sign up for an Esper Trial account [here](https://esper.io/signup).

 ## Installation